Intelligent-Silicon/Clarion-Template-Customisation/BrowseLocator.md

 ### Overview

-A Powershell script to modify the templates to set the default ABC browse locator with an option to revert (undo) the changes.
+A Powershell script to modify the templates to set the default ABC and Clarion (CW) browse locator with an option to revert (undo) the changes.

 ### Instructions